bk/wmk/readme.md

   wmk import get_content_info`, followed by `content = get_content_info('.')` is
   often a good start.

+- `wmk pip <pip-command>`: Run `pip` in the virtual environment used by wmk.
+  Mainly useful for installing or upgrading Python modules that you want to use in Python files belonging to your projects.

+- `wmk homedir`: Outputs the path to `wmk`'s installation directory.
+May be useful in shell scripts.

 <!-- organization "File organization" 40 -->

 ## File organization